Chat with us, powered by LiveChat

 Lead: Ambrelia Insurance

-In today’s humanitarian landscape, aid organisations face escalating physical, digital, and legal risks - while operating under increasing financial strain.
-Amid crises, insecurity, and staff burnout, the principle of Duty of Care remains non-negotiable.
+In today’s humanitarian landscape, aid organizations face escalating physical, digital, and legal risks—while operating under increasing financial strain.
+Amid crises, insecurity, and sta burnout, the principle of Duty of Care remains non-negotiable.
 But how can NGOs sustain this responsibility when resources dwindle?
 This panel, hosted by Ambrelia, a specialist in NGO insurance brokerage, will explore how fit-for-purpose insurance mechanisms can serve as strategic tools for safeguarding people, missions, and reputations.

 6